Deivu/Kongou/README.md

 > Kongou v4 is a rewritten project in TS

 > Make sure you have Node >=16.6.0 installed on your system as this uses Discord.JS v14

+> If you are getting fetch issues, enable node's experimental modules

 > Your own instance of [Lavalink](https://github.com/lavalink-devs/Lavalink)